 On October 17, 2018, 100-Education Technology and Sanrenxing, entered into an exclusive business cooperation agreement.
-Under the exclusive business cooperation agreement, 100-Education Technology support, consulting services and other services related to Sanrenxing's business.
+Under the exclusive business cooperation agreement, 100-Education Technology has the exclusive right to provide Sanrenxing with technology support, consulting services and other services related to Sanrenxing's business.
 100-Education Technology owns the exclusive intellectual property rights created as a result of the performance of this agreement.
 The service fee payable by Sanrenxing to 100-Education Technology shall be paid annually, and the amount shall be determined at the sole discretion of 100-Education Technology.
 The term of this agreement is thirty years from the execution date of this agreement and will be automatically extended for thirty more years, unless 100-Education Technology agrees terminating of this agreement prior to the expiration.